ongkyyyyy/architect/access/Roles.md

 This table is designed to facilitate the creation and management of access groups within a multi-tenant system.
 Each access group can contain multiple roles, allowing for flexible and granular access control.

 ## Roles Entity
-The following properties for identity_roles table:
+The following properties for access_roles table:

 | Name                  | Type      | Description                                      | Unique | Required  |
 |-----------------------|-----------|--------------------------------------------------|--------|-----------|